 The desired outcomes of the supervision vary from client to client and we will agree on this before we start.
 The role of a supervisor may range from being merely a sounding board to ensure continued best practice (for those who have already established a preferred, proven and effective style without any desire to “change a running system”) all the way to facilitating a transformative dialogue during which your approach to coaching may change in profound ways in order to give way for a more suitable and authentic style to emerge in the process.

 Given my belief that every practitioner will achieve best results when practicing their own authentic style rather than trying to mimic best practice of others (“who you are is how you coach”) I will not tell you what to do during supervision or provide solutions to your professional dilemmas.
-However, at times I may draw on my experience as a coach, coach trainer, Programme Leader of UEL's Coaching Psychology and supervisor of many years to illuminate potential blind spots or brainstorm solutions with you.
+However, at times I may draw on my experience as a coach, coach trainer, former Programme Leader of UEL's MSc in Coaching Psychology and supervisor of many years to illuminate potential blind spots or brainstorm solutions with you.
 The understanding is that you will evaluate all and any input that I may provide and take full responsibility for your own actions as well as any lack thereof.

 While supervision is focused on your professional development, I believe that it is impossible to separate you-as-a-professional from you-as-a-person.
 Therefore we may also talk about personal matters, but always in relation to your professional practice.

 From my experience, possible outcomes of supervision include heightened (self-) awareness, clarity of worldview (your personal as well as professional values & beliefs); knowledge of your strengths, blind spots and triggers; a better understanding of the impact you have on your clients; more effective coordination of professional action; a host of practices and strategies to draw on aimed at being a more effective practitioner; deriving greater satisfaction from your work; a greater sense of authenticity, meaning and purpose and the ability to confidently take decisive, ethical action in moments of doubt.